t0tl/MultiplayerGame/README.md

 MultiplayerGame is a multiplayer real-time snake strategy game where you compete versus your friends for the most area, inspired by splix.io and paper.io.
 The game uses vanilla Javascript, express and socket.io.

+### Controls

+You can control the snake using the arrows or WASD keys on your keyboard.

 ### Rules

 <img src="/img/StartingArea.gif" alt="StartingArea" width="200" height="417"/>